Certified Translation

 - 3

-Chamber of Commerce attestation is typically part of the export documentation chain.
+Chamber of Commerce attestation is typically part of the export documentation workflow.
 Some destination customs require chamber attestation of the original AND of the translation; others accept either.
 Confirm before shipping.

 - 4